andreiafpia/azure-docs/articles/governance/policy/concepts/definition-structure.md

   **count.where** condition expression.
 A numeric [condition](../concepts/definition-structure.md#conditions) should be used.

-**Field count** expressions can enumerate the same field array up to three times in a single **policyRule** definition.
+**Field count** expressions can enumerate the same field array up to five times in a single **policyRule** definition.

 For more details on how to work with array properties in Azure Policy, including detailed